chic-geek/chrisbrett.info/README.md

 ## Technology

-Purposely kept this simple, but am using `node-sass` to minify my css.
+Purposely kept this simple, making use of ParcelJS to minify files.

 ## Deployment